mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 20 August 2025

-- The average temperature today is 13.79˚C,
+- The average temperature today is 13.91˚C,
-- With highs of 15.71˚C and lows of 12.6˚C,
+- With highs of 14.98˚C and lows of 13.07˚C,
-- It may feel like 13.05˚C with scattered clouds
+- It may feel like 13.24˚C with few clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 70%
+- The pressure is 1018hPa and humidity is 72%
 - The sun will rise at 05:01 and set at 19:22

 <!-- weather_marker ends -->